-In line with Basel II’s recommendations on banking regulations, CEB has adopted the Basic Indicator Approach in order to calculate the operational risk charge against the Bank’s prudential equity.
+In line with Basel Committee’s recommendations, the CEB has adopted the Basic Indicator Approach in order to calculate the operational risk capital charge against the Bank’s prudential equity.